-For my main course, I chose Arrós Melós amb Cap i Pota i Musclos – Sweet Rice with Cap i Pota and Mussels.
+For my main course, I chose Arrós Melós amb Cap i Pota i Musclos – Sticky Rice with Cap i Pota and Mussels.
 Cap i Pota is a traditional Catalan stew of calf’s head and foot, sometimes with a bit of tripe thrown in for good measure.
 It’s one of my favourites and was excellent with mussels and rice.

 Oli ordered Rajada a la Mantega Torrada amb Tàperes i Tomàquet Confitat – Ray in Toasted Butter with a Tomato Confit and Capers.
 I had a little taste and it reminded me of Julia Child’s enthusiastic first taste of Sole Meunière.